Wildlife In Glacier National Park

 Great Gray and Boreal Owl Surveys

-Great gray and boreal owls have existed in Montana before the first humans set foot here, but there is still so much to be discovered about these rare and elusive birds.
+Great gray and boreal owls have lived in Montana for tens of thousands of years, but there is still so much to be discovered about these rare and elusive birds.
 These two owl species have been rarely seen in previous surveys in Montana, leaving their status still in question and listed on Montana’s list of species of greatest inventory need.

 Glacier National Park plays a key role for the conservation of these birds, offering a protected habitat free from human disturbances such as hunting, logging, and development.